NVIDIA/MDL-SDK/README.md

     directory.

 7. Use Visual Studio to build the MDL SDK library, MDL Core library, and the examples.
-You can run the examples by double-clicking the executable in the build directories or by using the command line, which allows you to provide additional arguments.
-When running the examples using the Visual Studio debugger, you can provide additional arguments by specifying them in the individual Visual Studio project settings.
+When running the examples using the Visual Studio debugger, you can provide additional command line arguments by specifying them in the individual Visual Studio project settings.

+    You can find the example binaries in the corresponding subfolders in *build/examples*.
+    To run the examples by double-clicking the executable in the build directories or by using the command line, you need to add the location of the built libraries and plugins to your environment PATH or copy them into the corresponding example binary folder.

+    For the *mdl_sdk* examples, you need *libmdl_sdk.dll* from *build/src/prod/lib/mdl_sdk* and additionally,
+    *freeimage.dll* and *nv_freeimage.dll* from
+    *build/src/shaders/plugin/freeimage*.

+    For the *mdl_core* examples, you need *libmdl_core.dll* from *build/src/prod/lib/mdl_core* and the *freeimage.dll* from
+    *build/src/shaders/plugin/freeimage* or your third-party downloads.

 ### Building on Linux